Gluten-Free Ginger Biscuits

 A good ginger biscuit should be spicy, have a good crunch and survive a good tea dunking.
 These Gluten-Free Ginger Biscuits pass all those tests with flying colours.
 They make a wonderful cookie treat, a superb base to your cheesecake and take under 30 minutes to make from start to finish.
 Made with teff flour for an extra boost of molasses flavour.

-- Spicy ginger taste – no skimping on the ginger flavour.
-So many gluten-free ginger cookie recipes can be a little bland – not these ones!
+- Spicy ginger taste โ no skimping on the ginger flavour.
+So many gluten-free ginger cookie recipes can be a little bland โ not these ones!

 - These little beauties stand up to the dunking test with aplomb and can withhold a good tea dip without dissolving.

-- Gluten-free – made with teff flour for an extra boost of molasses flavour.
+- Gluten-free โ made with teff flour for an extra boost of molasses flavour.

 - They take 30 minutes tops from deciding you might make some gluten-free gingernuts to dunking a freshly made one in your tea.

-- Teff Flour - we choose teff flour for these Ginger Biscuits for flavour.
+Teff Flour.
+We choose teff flour for these Ginger Biscuits for flavour.
 Its deep molasses flavour boosts the spicy notes of the ginger.
-Do you want all the details on how to use teff flour in your baking?
-READ THIS >>> Baking with Teff Flour.
+You can use white or brown teff flour.

 How to make Gluten-Free Ginger Biscuits